fredilarsen/ModuleInterface/examples/WebPage/README.md

 1, Are values updated in the currentvalues table?
 2. Are new rows being created in the timeseries table?
 You can inspect the table with HeidiSQL or phpMyAdmin.
 3. Are you getting the values shown in the plot in the web page?
-4. Can you change the LightController mode (on/off/auto) and see the on-board LED reflect this after maximum 10 seconds?
+4. Can you change the LightController mode (on/off/auto) and see the on-board LED reflect this after a few seconds?
+5. Can you push the mode switch button of the LightController module and see this reflected in the on-board LED, and also see it updated in the web page after some seconds?
+(The web page updates values every 5 seconds.)

 ### Debugging
 If it does not work right away, you can try the following steps.